element-hq/element-desktop/README.md

 On Windows you will usually find them here:
 `Users\YOUR_USERNAME\Library\Application Support\Roaming\`

-On mac you should find them here:
+On macOS you should find them here:
 `Users/YOUR_USERNAME/Library/Application Support/`

 if you do not find the folder Application Support, try looking for it from the terminal, you will need to escape the white space, just search for termianl on mac then paste this command: